gchq/sleeper/docs/usage/ingest.md

 An alternative to creating ingest jobs directly is to use the ingest batcher.
 This lets you submit a list of files or directories, and Sleeper will group them into jobs for you.

-This may be deployed by adding `IngestBatcherStack` to the list of optional stacks in the instance property `sleeper.optional.stacks`.
+This is deployed when `IngestBatcherStack` is in the list of optional stacks in the instance property `sleeper.optional.stacks`.

 By default this will use bulk import on EMR Serverless.
 Note that it is vital that a table is pre-split before data is